gcerullo/ProcessBirdOutcomes/README.md

 #2.
 ForBirdForFlockr.R
-This code takes the output from 1 and organises the data so that it is ready to pass to the Flockr package, for running Bayesian multi-occupancy analyses
+This code takes the output from 1 and organises the data so that it is ready to pass to the Flockr package, for running Bayesian multi-spp occupancy analyses

 #3.
 FitModel.R
-This code takes the outout from 2 and fits the model structure. allowing bird occupancy o alter with habitat and age.
+This code takes the outout from 2 and fits the model structure, allowing species-;eve; bird occupancy o alter with habitat and age, while pooling variance between forest-dependency categories.

-#AssessScenarioOutcomes.R
+#4.
+AssessScenarioOutcomes.R
-This code assesses bird outcomes for each scenario.
+This code assesses bird outcomes for each scenario, using model predictions of how birds respond to habitat through time.